-Most recently, I was honored to be chosen as part of the Morgridge Family Foundation’s second cohort of MAP Fellows.
+In 2021, I was honored to be chosen as part of the Morgridge Family Foundation’s second cohort of MAP Fellows.
 Throughout the six month fellowship I will be working with the communications team at The Jane Goodall Institute on defining and strengthening their global storytelling strategy.

 In 2019, I was a finalist in Tribeca Film Institute’s IF/Then Pitch Competition.

 I worked with Impact America for four years ending my tenure there as the Communications and Media Manager where I led a team of recent graduates in creating high-quality multimedia content that highlights the organization’s initiatives by producing video, photo, and written pieces related to our programs featuring individuals served by our programs and our own staff members across the south.
 This includes planning and executing content calendars and serving as a member of the development team.
 I also managed the Stories from the Line program where our staff members are taught to make short films showcasing their communities.